What Is Macular Degeneration? What to Know About This Sight-Robbing Eye Condition

 Preventing AMD

-“Pretty much everything that you can think of that can be healthy for your heart turns out to be good for your retina also,” Dr. Bhavsar says.
+“Pretty much everything that you can think of that can be healthy for your heart turns out to be good for your retina, also,” Dr. Bhavsar says.
+This includes a healthy diet, exercise, and healthy cholesterol and blood pressure profile,” Dr. Del Priore adds.

 In other words, make sure you get plenty of exercise and eat fruits and vegetables with colors in them (they’re high in antioxidants).
-Wearing sunglasses that block ultraviolet rays can also help, he advises and if you smoke, quit.
+Wear sunglasses that block ultraviolet rays (“Even on cloudy days,” Dr. Boxer Wachler adds)…and if you smoke, quit.